Virtual Safety Town

 - Earthquake Safety

 Though Oregon is not known for having frequent large earthquakes, it is always good to be prepared.
-For some fun and interactive games, a downloadable activity book and other resources related to earthquakes/other natural disasters, please visit this website: Earthquakes/Natural Disasters
+For a fun and interactive downloadable activity book, please visit this website: Prepare With Pedro!
+Earthquake

 - Gun Safety